akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice reached the hunting lodge by midday.

 The place swarmed with soldiers and servants.

 The hall was still nursing the King’s mood.
 Nobles muttered into their wine, casting dark looks towards the doors.
-A spilled cup, a whispered curse—the court was a pot waiting to boil, and any stranger who entered would do well to be wary.
+A spilled cup, a whispered curse, the court was a pot waiting to boil, and any stranger who entered would do well to be wary.

-As Beatrice entered, carrying the handmade basket and dusty from the journey, Sir Guy recognised her as he lounged near the doorway.
-He was the young Norman knight, who had tried to court her.
+Beatrice entered, carrying the handmade basket and dusty from the journey.
+She was greeted by the overpowering smell of sweaty bodies, woodsmoke and roasted meat.

+The young Norman knight, Sir Guy sneered at her as he lounged unseen by the doorway.
+He was the same one who had persistently tried to court her until some months earlier.

-Months earlier, Beatrice and her father had travelled up to the Midsummer Feast of St John (held at Laxton parish church, across the valley).
+The final straw had been when Beatrice and her father had travelled up to the Midsummer Feast of St John (held at Laxton parish church, across the valley).
 While the elders shared ale by the bonfires, Sir Guy had again cornered her, boasting of his lineage and the “civilising” hand his family had brought to the inferior Midlands.

 Insulted, Beatrice had politely begged to be excused, then to go and find her father.

-He had called after her then: “A Saxon maid with a fading father and no brother to defend the holding—she should be more accommodating to a Norman blade.
+He had called after her then: “A Saxon maid with a fading father and no brother to defend the holding should be more accommodating to a Norman blade.
 Else, your lands *escheat* to the King and your hall is burned for charcoal!”

 She had told him coldly that she preferred men who worked for their supper, not some fine *popinjay* who lived off the sweat of others.